How to change Gmail’s spam settings and customize the filter

 What’s the best way to avoid spam?

-Sometimes, however, you may need to configure custom filters to ensure that important emails always make it into your inbox and junk never crosses your path.
+Sometimes, however, you may need to adjust Gmail spam settings to ensure that important emails always make it into your inbox and that junk never crosses your path.

 - How to disable Gmail offline mode and clear the cache